-Do You Have the Mindset to Survive in a SHTF?
+Do You Have the a Survival Mindset?

 What’s the most important thing you need to survive in a SHTF?
 In my opinion, it’s having a .